joeyjumper94/AntiPropMinge/README.md

 apm_remove_on_damage, default is 0.
 decide whether to freeze a player's prop if it damages someone.

+apm_allow_world_damage, default is 1.
+decide if players can be lose health or die from world damage.

+apm_print_damage_info, default is 0.
+decide whether to print the damage info for debuging purposes.

 and the console commands:

 apm_freeze_all_ents.